coala/coala/docs/Developers/Git_Basics.rst

     $ git status

-It will give you an idea about what files are currently modified.
+It will give you an idea about what files are currently modified and which branch you're developing on.

 .. note::